vifro/Operativssytem/README.md

 9. Check the in /file/temp to see if the values stored is saved to file.

 After run:
-Remove with module and kill the daemon by name
+Remove module and kill the daemon by name.